 - Dr. Susan Machum, Dean of Social Sciences (ex officio)

 - Hon.
-Graydon Nicholas, Endowed Chair in Native Studies
+Graydon Nicholas, Chancellor of St. Thomas University, Endowed Chair in Native Studies

 - Miigam'agan, Elder-in-Residence